Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

 To be able to properly judge which theories if any are true and wich are faulty we decided to log the following data:

-- user id
+- The user id

-- exact time you log something
+- The exact time the log was made
-- The overall uptime of the device when you log something
+- The overall uptime of the device at the time
  - This helps you to detect restarts of the device
 - The screens the user is navigating to